Categories

 How is SMP different from a regular tattoo?

-Both scalp micropigmentation and traditional hair tattoos involve tattooing the scalp to imitate hair growth, but some distinguishing characteristics set them apart.
+Both SMP and traditional hair tattoos involve tattooing the scalp to imitate hair growth, but some distinguishing characteristics set them apart.

 SMP is a specialized process that utilizes a specialized machine and a custom-made pigment to ensure accuracy and a life-like outcome.

-Rather than using a continuous line or block of colour, SMP involves making a pattern of tiny, closely spaced dots on the scalp.
-This method gives the illusion of individual hair follicles and makes the outcome appear more natural.
+Rather than using a continuous line or block of colour, a hair tattoo involves making a pattern of tiny, closely spaced dots on the scalp.
+This method gives the illusion of

 Finally, SMP is a longer-lasting alternative to traditional hair tattoos, as it can last many years with proper care.
 In contrast, the latter may be less durable if not correctly maintained.

-Compared to traditional tattoos on the scalp, scalp micropigmentation is a more specialized and exact process, aiming to create the most realistic-looking outcome achievable.
+Compared to traditional tattoos on the scalp, SMP is a more specialized and exact process, aiming to create the most realistic-looking outcome achievable.

 Who is a good candidate for hair tattoo?